Jerrynicki/stalkbot-rewrite/README.md

 * Add feature for sending random files from specific folder

+* Add support for notifications

+* Add GUI for editing the config, turning on/off specific features and a command log

 Original bot with bad code at https://github.com/Jerrynicki/Stalkbot

 *Licensed under the Modified BSD license.
 See the LICENSE.md file for more information.*